casper-network/docs/source/docs/casper/resources/migrate.md

 </TabItem>
 <TabItem value="Near" label="Near">

-The variables in the contract can be stored as native types, SDK collections, or internal structures.
+Variables in the contract can be stored as native types, SDK collections, or internal structures.
 SDK collections offer advantages over native types.

 Additionally, there is a distinction between class attributes and local variables.
 Class attributes represent the state of the contract, while local variables are specific to the invocation of a function and have no impact on the contract's overall state.